woky/alisa/README.md

 * Run as daemon via LSB init script (Debian example)

-	You also need bash and start-stop-daemon.
+	You also need bash, logger and start-stop-daemon.
 Do following as root:

 		useradd -rU alisa
 		mkdir /var/lib/alisa